sjb-ch1mp/LinkRippr/README.md

 LinkRippr does not require any installation.
 Simply download the ZIP archive from the [main repository page](https://github.com/sjb-ch1mp/LinkRippr) and extract it onto your local workstation.
 LinkRippr can then be launched by opening the `LinkRippr.html` file in a web browser.

 ### Bug Reporting
-If LinkRippr encounters an error, the error message will be announced in the **chatter box**, and the stack trace will be dumped to the summary panel.
+If LinkRippr encounters an error, the error message will be announced in the top banner (the **chatter box**), and the stack trace will be dumped to the summary panel.
 If you encounter any bugs or errors while using LinkRippr, please feel free to add them as an issue in the [LinkRippr repository](https://github.com/sjb-ch1mp/LinkRippr/issues).

 My preference is that you use the error message as the issue title and paste the stack trace in the comment section.
 It would also be helpful if you could add the URL to the website that was being analyzed when the error occurred, if possible.